 Corrosion warranty: 12 years/unlimited

-The BMW 5 Series features midsize luxury sedans that seats five people.
-It has been around for more than four decades and its calling card has always been terrific performance and handling.
-Starting in 2018, it can also be known as one the most innovative offerings in the vast BMW lineup.
+The BMW 5 Series has been around for more than four decades and its calling card has always been terrific performance and handling.
+What the 5 Series also represents is one of the most innovative offerings in the vast BMW lineup.

-An inline-four engine produces 180 horsepower and 255 pound-feet of torque, while the electric motor adds 111 horsepower and 184 pound-feet of torque.
-The result is a combined 248 horsepower and 310 pound-feet of torque (the motors reach peak power at different rpms, resulting in the combined numbers not adding up).
-The 530e goes 0-60 mph in 6.0 seconds and reportedly can top out at 146 mph.
+An inline-four engine produces 181 horsepower and 258 pound-feet of torque, while the electric motor adds an additional 107 horsepower.
+The result is a combined 288 horsepower and 310 pound-feet of torque.
+The 530e goes 0-60 mph in 5.7 seconds, making it a bit quicker than the 530i.

-The non-hybrid 530i delivers sharper steering, better handling and a smoother ride than the 530e.
+On the negative ledger, the 530i delivers sharper steering, better handling and a smoother ride than the 530e.
 But the PHEV version still provides good handling and has an athletic feel for the road.
-A knock on the 530e is the regenerative braking is modest, which is unlike many green cars that slow the vehicle down significantly when the foot comes off the accelerator.
+The 530e also has regenerative braking that slows the vehicle down significantly when the foot comes off the accelerator.

-Drivers enjoy the diversity that comes with the 530e.
-It has three driving modes – Sport, Comfort, Eco – and three electric power settings: Battery Control, Max eDrive, Auto eDrive.
-The Max eDrive uses only electric power until the battery level drops low, and reaches a top speed of 87 mph on e-power only.
+Drivers will love the diversity that comes with the 530e.
+It has three driving modes (Sport, Comfort, Eco) and three electric power settings: Battery Control, Max eDrive, Auto eDrive.
+The Max eDrive uses only electric power until the battery level is depleted.